-So first up, we’re off to Graz – Austria’s second largest city after Vienna, and it turns out there are plenty of things to do!
+So it’s time to visit Graz – Austria’s second largest city after Vienna, and share a few of the best things to do in the city.

 Climb up Schlossberg for the views